runpod/docs/docs/instant-clusters/slurm.md

 ## Step 4: Install SLURM on each Pod

-Now run the installation script **on each Pod**:
+Now run the installation script **on each Pod**, replacing `[MUNGE_SECRET_KEY]` with any secure random string (like a password).
+The secret key is used for authentication between nodes, and must be identical across all Pods in your cluster.

 ```bash
 ./install.sh "[MUNGE_SECRET_KEY]" node-0 node-1 10.65.0.2 10.65.0.3```
 ```

-Replace `[MUNGE_SECRET_KEY]` with any secure random string (like a password).
-The secret key is used for authentication between nodes, and must be identical across all Pods in your cluster.

 This script automates the complex process of configuring a two-node SLURM cluster with GPU support, handling everything from system dependencies to authentication and resource configuration.
 It implements the necessary setup for both the primary (i.e. master/control) and secondary (i.e compute/worker) nodes.